 Why should I join?
 Model UN is a great way to meet other people and learn about the world.
 The Muskingum team meets weekly to study the country we will represent and try to raise money.
-In November, the entire team goes to New York to attend the American Model United Nations conference.
-In the past we have represented countries including Belarus, the United Kingdom, Kenya, and Israel.
+In March or April, the entire team goes to New York to attend the American Model United Nations conference.
+Participation in Model UN also looks really good on applications to graduate school or law school, as well as employment.
+In the past, Muskingum University has represented Latvia, Bulgaria, Estonia, Belarus, the United Kingdom, Kenya, and Israel.

 I do not plan to study political science.
 Why should I join?
 The United Nations discusses many issues, including cultural issues (such as language and religion), economics, and scientific matters (such as health care and the growing size of deserts).

 What happens in New York?
 In New York, we meet students from over 100 different institions of higher education and universities in the United States and other countries.
-Each school represents at least one country.
+Each university represents at least one country.
 The goal of the conference is to learn how international politics works.
-But, it is also a great way to meet a lot of different people and make friends.
+But it is also a great way to meet a lot of different people and make friends.

 We will be in New York for four days.
 During this time, we also have a chance to see a little of this great American city.
 There is a free afternoon, which students have used to visit art museums, historical places, or just go shopping.
-There is also a dance during the conference.
+There is also a dance after the conference.

 What would I need to do?
-Everyone who joins must help with both research and fundraising.
+There is an additional cost (usually $750) for the course to pay for the conference travel.
+Everyone who joins must conduct research.
 You would help the other team members write a research paper about the country we will represent.
 You will also have to research an issue (such as women’s rights or chemical weapons) which will be discussed at the conference.
-Finally, you will have to help raise money to go to New York, or else you will have to pay for your share of the cost (usually over $750).